Kings Langley: History

+The All Saints' Church was built in the 14th century on the site of an earlier church.
+The tomb of Edmund of Langley was moved there following the Dissolution of the Priory (c.1539) and placed in a specially built north-east chapel in 1878.

 The 18th century Sparrows Herne turnpike road (later the A41 trunk road) traversed the Chilterns via the valley of the River Gade and ran down the village high street.
 The 16th century Saracen's Head public house is a coaching inn which flourished in this period.

-The Grand Union Canal dating from 1797, and the 1838, London and Birmingham Railway which later became the West Coast Main Line, (the main railway line from London to the north west) pass just east of the village at Kings Langley railway station.
-There are many businesses located near the station in Home Park Industrial Estate which is also the site of the Construction and Engineering Centre of West Herts College.
+The Grand Union Canal dates from 1797 and the London and Birmingham Railway from 1838 which later became the West Coast Main Line, the main railway line from London to the north west.
+The canal and railway line pass just east of the village at Kings Langley railway station.

+There are many businesses located near the station in Home Park Industrial Estate which was also the site of the Construction and Engineering Centre of West Herts College from 2007–2019, when it was moved to Hemel Hempstead.

-20th century housing developments have led to the village spreading out on either side of the main road.
+Housing developments in the 20th century have led to the village spreading out on either side of the main road.
 The A41 has now been diverted west of the village leaving the high street to local traffic for the first time in centuries.

-During the Second World War, the village was home to the secret headquarters in Britain of the Polish Underground army based at Barnes Lodge just off the Hempstead Road near Rucklers Lane.
+During the Second World War, Barnes Lodge, a former country house located off Hempstead Road near Rucklers Lane, served as the principal radio communications centre linking the Polish Underground (Armia Krajowa) in occupied Poland with the Polish government-in-exile and its military staff in London.
+It worked in close coordination with the Polish Section of the Special Operations Executive.
+The house was demolished in c.
+1976, and the present building, retaining the name Barnes Lodge, was constructed on the site of its former stables.